Supply Chain Disruption Index

 - 14-day forecast: 99

-- Catalyst to watch: Resolution of negotiations regarding the Strait of Hormuz.
+- Catalyst to watch: Reopening of the Strait of Hormuz or de-escalation of geopolitical tensions in the region.

 Historical comparison